bricebou/PicoPrism/README.md

 A simple plugin that adds the syntax highlighter [Prism](https://prismjs.com) to Pico.

+You can see it live on [this Demo Page on my website](http://momh.fr/tutos/Pico/picoprism_demo "PicoPrism Demo").

 But why another Pico plugin for syntax highlighting, while there is [PicoSyntaxHighlighter](https://github.com/bricebou/PicoSyntaxHighlighter)?
 Here are some reasons: